-The Council have appointed SMAT as moderator for Council-owned digital and social channels.
-SMAT will be responsible for overseeing and monitoring of the content, ensuring it complies with the Digital and Social Media Policy.
+The Council have appointed the Senior Management Team (SMT) as moderator for Council-owned digital and social channels.
+SMT will be responsible for overseeing and monitoring of the content, ensuring it complies with the Digital and Social Media Policy.
 The Town Clerk will have authority to remove any posts made by third parties from our social media pages which are deemed to be of a defamatory, offensive or libellous in nature.
 Such posts will also be reported to the Hosts (i.e. Facebook).